KimHungChan/stylist/README.md

 In terms of styling I just went with the original style but not to a pixel perfect level of detail.
 The page should be fairly responsive and readable for even the smallest of mobile screens.
 A hamburger menu would have helped with the navbar if I had more time.
 I also would have liked to have added a dark theme.

-**_Overall it was a very enjoyable exercise, hopefully you like it and thanks for taking it time to consider my application!_**